 - Knight, The Pastoral Epistles, 144-49.

 - Wallace, Greek Grammar Beyond the Basics, 682-87.
-Wallace points out that some conditional relationships may have semantic force such as “evidence-inference” or even “equivalence” (687).
+Wallace points out that some conditional relationships may have a semantic force such as “evidence-inference” or even “equivalence” (687).

 - Wallace, Greek Grammar Beyond the Basics, 684.
 Wallace goes on to say that the protasis is “grammatically dependent, but semantically independent.”
 The apodosis can form a complete thought, but the protasis inherently cannot.